noodlensk/discount-demo/docs/architecture.md

 }
 ```

-That means that if user send as `Authorization: Bearer brandA` we will auth him with corresponding user `brandA` and
+That means that if user send to us `Authorization: Bearer brandA` we will auth him with corresponding user `brandA` and
 email `brandA@example.com` from the map above.

 ### Permissions

-It supposed to be Policy-Based, not Role-Based.
-I.e. User could have permissions to generate codes for multiple brands,
+It is supposed to be Policy-Based, not Role-Based.
+I.e. user could have permissions to generate codes on behalf of
-etc.
+multiple brands, etc.

-For now it's simplified and logic is based on `Role` + `AllowedBrandIDs` of the user entity.
+For now, it's simplified and logic is based on `Role` + `AllowedBrandIDs` of the user entity.

 ## Testing

+Features definition could be found [here](./features/)

-TODO: Unit testing and Acceptance testing using Cypress(TBC) and Cucumber.
+TODO: Unit testing(using table tests) and Acceptance testing using Cypress(TBC) and Cucumber(TBC).